KhayredineG/rev_wave/README.md

 2.  **Cleaned Dataset (`.csv`):** An exported CSV file of the cleaned and preprocessed data.
 3.  **A `README.md` file:** This file should provide a clear overview of the project, instructions on how to run the code, a summary of your findings, and your final recommendations based on the analysis (e.g., "Sales peak in November and December, suggesting increased inventory is needed," or "Product X shows declining trend and may need a new marketing push.").
 4.  **(Optional) Environment File:** A `requirements.txt` or `environment.yml` file to ensure the reproducibility of your project environment.

-This technical prompt provides a structured, end-to-end project that effectively showcases the desired skills using a completely open-source technology stack.